openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_volumes.rst

 #.
 Log in to the dashboard.

 #.
-From the CURRENT PROJECT on the :guilabel:`Project` tab, select the
-   appropriate project.
+Select the appropriate project from the drop down menu at the top left.

 #.
 On the :guilabel:`Project` tab, open the :guilabel:`Compute` tab and
    click :guilabel:`Volumes` category.

 #.
 Select a volume from which to create a snapshot.

 #.
-From the :guilabel:`More` list, select :guilabel:`Create Snapshot`.
+In the :guilabel:`Actions` column, click :guilabel:`Create Snapshot`.

 #.
 In the dialog box that opens, enter a snapshot name and a brief
    description.